SarahEDuehr/HeartRate_PowerBI_Dashboard/README.md

 # HeartRate PowerBI Dashboard
-Dashboard with a chart of average, high, and low heart rate from FitBit data.

 A quick dashboard using the first 10 days of my new FitBit's heart rate data.
 There are three tables: heart_rate, date_dim and time_dim, and a line chart.

 ##Heart_rate table: